 Common Sense Safety Precautions

-The following precautions should be taken both when handling the preserved wood and in determining where to use and dispose of it.
+The following precautions should be taken both when handling preservative treated wood and in determining where to use and dispose of it.
 Many of these precautions also apply to untreated wood and other building materials.

 Use Site Precautions